jshleap/subset_my_blast/README.md

 ```
 since *Pimephales*' NCBI tax ID is 51137.

 In both of the above cases, ssmb assumes that you do not have the accession2taxid files downloaded (e.g. either nucl_gb.accession2taxid.gz for nucleotides or prot.accession2taxid.gz for proteins), so it will dowload it for you.
-If youb already have these files, and would like to use your local copy, just pass the path to that file using the `-A` option.
+If you already have these files, and would like to use your local copy, just pass the path to that file using the `-A` option.
 Let's asume that you have the `nucl_gb.accession2taxid.gz` in the `/home/accession2taxid` folder, then you can call `ssmb` as:
 ```bash
 ssmb -A /home/accession2taxid/nucl_gb.accession2taxid.gz 51137 10 /home/databases/nt nucl
 ```